 Airavata, a World Premiere by Liang, BalletMet artistic director (and acclaimed choreographer), puts dancers under a rain of water as it weaves a post-apocalyptic tale.
-See it when it hits the stage throughout Art in Motion, March 17-25 at the Davidson Theatre.

 “I really wanted to spoil myself with this ballet in terms of having the ability to experiment and not have to choreograph as an artistic director but choreograph as an artist,” Liang says.
 “I’ve always wanted to do a ballet in water, and I thought it was the right time.”

 Michael Sayre, BalletMet company dancer, performs as the central character in Airavata—and so spends plenty of time in water.